mszyb/med_facility/README.md

 ## Main functionalities
 Not authorized users are capable of accessing only main page, logging page and registration page.
 Authentication is managed by Spring Security.

-After creating an account, activation link is sent from email provided in application.properties to an email address provided during registration.
+After creating an account, activation link is send from email provided in application.properties to an email address provided during registration.
 Before accessing this link account is consider as not-activated.

 Users are basically divided into 3 roles: USER, PHYSICIAN and ADMIN.
 Program delivers various functionalities, depending on user role: